 The cost rate has mostly been declining since 2010 largely due to (i) expenditure growth that was constrained in part by low utilization and low payment updates and (ii) a rebound of taxable payroll growth from 2007-2009 recession levels.
-In 2019 and beyond, the cost rate is projected to rise primarily due to the continued retirements of those in the baby boom generation and partly due to a projected return to modest health services cost growth.
-This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.8 percent through 2028 and 1.0 percent thereafter.
-After 25, 50, and 75 years, for example, the prices paid to HI providers under current law would be 20 percent, 38 percent, and 52 percent lower, respectively, than prices absent the productivity reductions.
+In 2020 and beyond, the cost rate is projected to rise primarily due to the continued retirements of those in the baby boom generation and partly due to an acceleration of health services cost growth.
+This cost rate increase is moderated by the accumulating effect of the productivity adjustments to provider price updates, which are estimated to reduce annual HI per capita cost growth by an average of 0.7 percent through 2029 and 1.0 percent thereafter.
+After 25, 50, and 75 years, for example, the prices paid to HI providers under current law would be 19 percent, 37 percent, and 51 percent lower, respectively, than prices absent the productivity reductions.